History of socialism

-The history of socialism has its origins in the Age of Enlightenment and the 1789 French Revolution, along with the changes that brought, although it has precedents in earlier movements and ideas.
+The history of socialism has its origins in the Age of Enlightenment and the French Revolution, along with their aftermaths, although it has precedents in earlier movements and ideas.
 The Communist Manifesto was written by Karl Marx and Friedrich Engels in 1847-1848 just before the Revolutions of 1848 swept Europe, expressing what they termed scientific socialism.
-In the last third of the 19th century parties dedicated to democratic socialism arose in Europe, drawing mainly from Marxism.
+In the last third of the 19th century, parties dedicated to democratic socialism arose in Europe, drawing mainly from Marxism.
+In 1848, Louis Blanc became the first socialist in any country to hold a governmental position; serving in the Provisional Government formed in France that year.
 The Australian Labor Party was the first elected socialist party when it formed government in the Colony of Queensland for a week in 1899.
+In Denmark, Italy and France by 1903, socialists had (as noted by one study) "inspired and dominated the Government" and in all three countries "very remarkable experiments in Socialistic legislation and administration have been initiated."

-In the first half of the 20th century, the Soviet Union and the communist parties of the Third International around the world, came to represent socialism in terms of the Soviet model of economic development and the creation of centrally planned economies directed by a state that owns all the means of production, although other trends condemned what they saw as the lack of democracy.
-The establishment of the People's Republic of China in 1949, saw socialism introduced.
+In the first half of the 20th century, the Soviet Union and the communist parties of the Third International around the world came to represent socialism in terms of the Soviet model of economic development and the creation of centrally planned economies directed by a state that owns all the means of production; other voices in the movement condemned what they saw as the lack of democracy.
+The establishment of the People's Republic of China in 1949 saw socialism take hold within a world power.
 China experienced land redistribution and the Anti-Rightist Movement, followed by the disastrous Great Leap Forward.
-In the UK, Herbert Morrison said that "socialism is what the Labour government does" whereas Aneurin Bevan argued socialism requires that the "main streams of economic activity are brought under public direction", with an economic plan and workers' democracy.
-Some argued that capitalism had been abolished.
-Socialist governments established the mixed economy with partial nationalisations and social welfare.
+In the UK, Herbert Morrison said that "socialism is what the Labour government does", whereas Aneurin Bevan argued socialism requires that the "main streams of economic activity are brought under public direction", with an economic plan and workers' democracy.
+Socialist governments established mixed economies with partial nationalisations and social welfare.

-By 1968, the prolonged Vietnam War gave rise to the New Left, socialists who tended to be critical of the Soviet Union and social democracy.
-Anarcho-syndicalists and some elements of the New Left and others favoured decentralised collective ownership in the form of cooperatives or workers' councils.
+By 1968, the prolonged Vietnam War gave rise to the New Left, featuring socialists who tended to be critical of the Soviet Union and social democracy.
+Anarcho-syndicalists and some elements of the New Left and others favoured decentralised, collective ownership in the form of cooperatives or workers' councils.
 In 1989, the Soviet Union saw the end of communism, marked by the Revolutions of 1989 across Eastern Europe, culminating in the dissolution of the Soviet Union in 1991.

 Socialists have adopted the causes of other social movements such as environmentalism, feminism and progressivism.
 At the turn of the 21st century, Latin America saw a pink tide, which championed socialism of the 21st century; it included a policy of nationalisation of major national assets, anti-imperialism, left-wing populism, and a rejection of the Washington Consensus and the neoliberal paradigm.
 It was first led by Venezuelan president Hugo Chávez.